-The modern purchaser of fishing tackle is faced with an ever growing array of fishing rods to choose from.
+The modern purchaser of fishing tackle is faced with an ever-growing array of fishing rods to choose from.
 The characteristics of each rod make it suitable for specific fishing situations.

 Understanding the characteristics of fishing rods makes matching them to situations much easier.
-Components and type, (spinning, casting, trolling, etc.) not withstanding, there are three characteristics to consider in a fishing rod: action, power, and length.
+Components and type (spinning, casting, trolling, etc.) notwithstanding, there are three characteristics to consider in a fishing rod: action, power, and length.

 The Blank is the Heart of the Rod

-Blanks can be constructed of fiberglass, graphite, boron and combinations of the two or all of these materials.
+Blanks can be constructed of fiberglass, graphite, boron, and combinations of the two or all of these materials.
 A small percentage of rods, mostly fly rods, are made of bamboo, but that is another discussion altogether.

-What this translates to is fiberglass will produce a softer, slower and slightly heavier (weight in the hand) rod than graphite or boron.
+What this translates to is fiberglass will produce a softer, slower, and slightly heavier (weight in hand) rod than graphite or boron.
 Graphite and boron will produce stiffer, faster, lighter rods.

 Fiberglass has fallen out of favor with many anglers and rod manufacturers after the introduction of graphite.
-This has left the inexpensive fiberglass as being considered by many as a specialty material also.
+This has left the inexpensive fiberglass being considered by many as a specialty material also.

 Fishing Rod Action Explained

 The action of a rod is described by manufacturers as slow to extra fast.
 The difference between a fast and slow rod is determined by how the blank reacts when flexed and released.
 A rod that is considered slow reacts just as the term implies.

 The action of a rod affects the casting stroke and the ability to fight against the pull of a fish.
 Generally, a slow rod is much more forgiving of casting mistakes.

 The immediate return of the rod to a straight position allows the angler to apply more consistent pressure tiring the fish faster.
-A fast action rod will absorb less shock thus putting more strain on the fishing line.
+A fast-action rod will absorb less shock, thus putting more strain on the fishing line.

 Fishing Rod Power Rating Explained

 Simply put, the power rating of a rod refers to how much pressure it takes to make the rod bend or its resistance to applied weight.
-This resistance along with the action of the rod is what determines the suitability of the rod for certain applications.
+This resistance, along with the action of the rod, is what determines the suitability of the rod for certain applications.

 The power rating of a fishing rod is usually listed on the rod blank just above the handle.
-The power rating consists of the manufacturer’s recommendations for line and lure weights to be used with the rod.
-Fishing rods can be found in a range of power ratings from ultra light to extra-heavy.
+The power rating consists of the manufacturer’s recommendations for line and lures weights to be used with the rod.
+Fishing rods can be found in a range of power ratings from ultra-light to extra-heavy.

-Medium-weight rods can handle a range of lures at 3/8 to 3/4 ounce.
+Medium-weight rods can handle a range of lures at 3/8 to 3/4 ounces.
 Heavy rods can range up to three-ounce recommended lure weights depending on their intended use.